ossu/computer-science/README.md

 `parallel computing`
 `object-oriented analysis and design`
 `UML`
-`large-scale software architecture and design`
+`large-scale software Architecture and Design`
 `and more`

 Courses | Duration | Effort | Prerequisites